LAND ROVER RANGE ROVER SPORT 3.0 TD V6 HSE 5dr Auto

-Stornoway Grey, ***OVER 30 PICS ON OUR WEBSITE & WALKAROUND VIDEO*** 2010 with 2012 AUTOBIOGRAPHY FACELIFT STYLING - RANGE ROVER SPORT 3.0 TDV6 TWIN TURBO DIESEL - 20'' ALLOYS WITH BRILLIANT TYRES ALL ROUND - 2 KEYS - WARRANTY - 12 MONTHS MOT, FULL LAND ROVER SERVICE HISTORY (7 LAND ROVER STAMPS), Upgrades - Active Locking Rear Differential, Privacy Glass Rear of B Post, Steering Wheel - Heated Leather, Steering Wheel Mounted Paddle Shift, 20in 10 Spoke Alloy Wheels Over 19in, Veneer Straight Grain Walnut, BI-Xenon Adaptive Head lights, 3 owners, Standard Features - Premium Navigation System (Nav on the Move for UK & Europe Only), Voice Recognition and Driver Microphone, Cruise Control, Heated Front Seats, Front and Rear Park Distance Control, Automatic Climate Control, Seats - Leather/Alcantara, Metallic Paint, Heated Front Screen, Personal Telephone Integration System, Perimetric/Volumetric Alarm, Radio High Audio System - Radio/CD Player/MP3/6 CD Autochanger, Rain Sensor, Upholstery - Premium Leather, 8 Way Driver & 8 Way Passenger Electric Front Seats with Memory, Bi - Xenon Corner Lamps, 3x3 point rear seat belts, Air conditioning, Alarm, Anti-Lock Braking System (ABS) with Emergency Brake Assist (EBA), Body Coloured Bumpers, CD Player, Audio Amplifier, Central Door Locking, Centre Rear Seat Belt, Cruise control, Central locking, Child locks & Isofix system, Driver and Passenger Sunvisor with Illuminated Vanity Mirrors, Electric door mirrors, Electric windows, Electronic Air Suspension with Terrain Response, Exterior Mirrors - Powerfold and Adjustable, Heated with Memory, Auto Dimming, Electronic Brake Force Distribution (EBD), Dynamic Stability Control (DSC) and Roll Stability Control (RSC), Front Fog Lamps, Folding rear seats, Front Seats with Power Lumbar, Front and Rear Armrest, Front and Rear Head Restraints, Headlamp Powerwash, Heated Rear Screen, Heated Windscreen Washer Jets, Heated seats, Height adjustable drivers seat, INTERIOR DESIGN PACK (with Straight Grain Walnut Door Inserts and Hockey Sticks), Lower Centre Console Cooler Box, Leather Covered Steering Wheel, Leather Covered Gear Knob, Immobiliser, Lumbar support, Memory Pack, On Board Monitor, Parking aid, Power Assisted Steering, Radio, Power steering, Remote central locking, Satellite navigation, Rear Wash/Wipe, Third Brake Light, Traction control, Traction Control System (TCS), Steering Column - Electric Adjustment for Height and Reach with Entry and Exit Tilt - Away.
-5 seats, OUT
+Metallic Bronze, TOP SPEC NEWER SHAPE RANGE ROVER HSE WITH FULL LEATHER HEATED SEATS / SATNAV / BLUETOOTH / REVERSE CAMERA / USB/PARKING SENSORS FRONT AND BACK /AUX/AND ALL THE OTHER EXTRAS /DRIVES EXCELLENT / 2 SET OF KEYS / KEY LESS ENTRY / KEY LESS DRIVE / FIRST TO SEE WILL DEFINITELY BUY/ 1 OWNER FROM 2010., Upgrades - Tyre Pressure Monitoring System, iPOD Connectivity Lead, 3 months warranty, 1 owner, Next MOT due 29/07/2018, Last serviced on 30/03/2017 at 97,288 miles, Full service history, Excellent bodywork, Beige Full leather interior - Excellent Condition, Tyre condition Excellent, Four wheel-drive, Standard Features - Premium Navigation System (Nav on the Move for UK & Europe Only), Voice Recognition and Driver Microphone, Cruise Control, Heated Front Seats, Front and Rear Park Distance Control, Automatic Climate Control, Seats - Leather/Alcantara, Metallic Paint, Heated Front Screen, Personal Telephone Integration System, Perimetric/Volumetric Alarm, Radio High Audio System - Radio/CD Player/MP3/6 CD Autochanger, 19 inch 5 - V Spoke Alloy Wheel, Rain Sensor, Upholstery - Premium Leather, 8 Way Driver & 8 Way Passenger Electric Front Seats with Memory, Air conditioning, Airbags, Alarm, Alloy wheels, Anti-Lock Braking System (ABS) with Emergency Brake Assist (EBA), Bi - Xenon Corner Lamps, Audio Amplifier, Automatic Headlamps, Central Door Locking, Central locking, 3x3 point rear seat belts, CD Player, Cruise control, Driver and Passenger Sunvisor with Illuminated Vanity Mirrors, Electric windows, Folding rear seats, Front Fog Lamps, Front Passengers Airbag, Front Seats with Power Lumbar, Front and Rear Armrest, Front and Rear Head Restraints, Headlamp Powerwash, Heated Rear Screen, Height adjustable drivers seat, Immobiliser, Heated seats, Lower Centre Console Cooler Box, On Board Monitor, Power steering, Parking aid, Rear Wash/Wipe, Remote central locking, Satellite navigation, Radio, Traction Control System (TCS), Third Brake Light, Steering Column - Electric Adjustment for Height and Reach with Entry and Exit Tilt - Away, Electric door mirrors, Drivers Airbag, Body Coloured Bumpers, Centre Rear Seat Belt, Electronic Brake Force Distribution (EBD), Child locks & Isofix system, Sports seats, Traction control, Power Assisted Steering, Lumbar support, Leather Covered Steering Wheel, Memory Pack, Leather seats.
+5 seats, ********** VISIT OUR WEBSITE TO SEE MORE CARS!!!!! ********** www.carcitylutonltd.co.uk ...
+Your next quality used car is onl

 United Kingdom